 Materials and Methods

-There are different materials that you can use to wrap or bandage your horse’s hock.
-In this video.
-Parsaye uses Elasticon adhesive tape and Vetrap or an elastic bandage wrap.
+There are different materials you can use to wrap or bandage your horse’s hock.
+In this video, Parsaye uses Elasticon adhesive tape and Vetrap or an elastic bandage wrap.

 “When wrapping with Vetrap, make sure you are wrapping toward the center of the horse, or pulling the tendons inside,” said Parsaye.